rhli/kl1p-test/README.md

 # kl1p_test
-Some tests of Compressed Sensing algorithm using cpp KL1p_Lib
+Some tests of compressed sensing algorithm using KL1p: a portable C++ framework for CS